Yonaba/Moses/docs/moses.md

 # Moses: an utility-belt library for Lua

 __Moses__ is a Lua utility library which provides support for functional programming.
-It extends built-in Lua functions, making easier operations on arrays, lists, collections, objects, and a lot more.<br/>
+It complements built-in Lua functions, making easier operations on arrays, lists, collections, objects, and a lot more.<br/>
 __Moses__ was deeply inspired by [Underscore.js](http://documentcloud.github.com/underscore/).

 ## Requiring Moses